IdoShalev/opticnav/constants/genconst/README.md

 ===========
 2014 - Dan Spencer

-Generate constants for Java, JavaScript and more
+Generate constants for Java, MySQL, and more

 Scenario
 --------